jhen0409/css-to-rn.macro/README.md

 `
 ```

-Due to the `height` is random number, so it is unknown value at build time.
+Due to the `height` is random number, so it's unknown value at build time.

-It will be just fallback to [`css-to-react-native-transform`](https://github.com/kristerkari/css-to-react-native-transform) with warning, but you can still use this macro.
+It will just fallback to [`css-to-react-native-transform`](https://github.com/kristerkari/css-to-react-native-transform) with a warning, but you can still use this macro.

 ## License